pmehta27/Marvel-Movies-v-s-DC-Movies-/README.md

 * The high imdb score of movie depends on several factors but most importantly users’ votes, budget and duration matter the most as well  as the budget of the movie.
 * Outcomes of this project can help the movie makers understand factors that lead to a successful and more profit-based revenue movies.

+## Contact
+Created by [@pmehta27](https://www.linkedin.com/in/pooja-ym-mehta) - Please feel free to contact me, thank you for your time!